-- Exterior sheathing, preferrably insulating sheathing with joints taped to provide a water and air barrier.
-Use insulating sheathing that does not have a film facing. - Insulation may be R-19 friction-fit, kraft-faced fiberglass insulation or blownin cellulose insulation. - Frame walls between the garage and the conditioned space, including bonus rooms, should have unfaced or kraft-faced insulation-kraft facing needed in severe cold climates. - Rim joists: kraft-faced R-19 friction-fit batt insulation cut to fit. - Penetrations: Foam seal or caulk all top-plate penetrations and exterior wall penetrations. - In addition to sealing all penetrations, air leakage through the walls should be controlled by sealing the gypsum board.
-Pay particular attention to air sealing penetrations to garages and porches.
+- Insulation may be R-13 (high-density) friction-fit, unfaced fiberglass insulation or blown-in cellulose insulation. - Frame walls between the garage and the conditioned space, including bonus rooms, should have unfaced insulation. - Rim joists: unfaced R-13 friction-fit batt insulation cut to fit. - Penetrations: Foam seal or caulk all top-plate penetrations and exterior wall penetrations. - In addition to sealing all penetrations, air leakage through the walls should be controlled by sealing the gypsum board.
+Pay particular attention to air-sealing penetrations to garages and porches. - Do not install vapor barriers or retarders on the framing side of wall board on exterior walls.